 February 21, 2020

 Pulling a remarkable 180 on their original batcave-cum-psychobilly sound, The Horrors reinvent themselves on this fascinating sophomore album.
-With Portishead‘s Geoff Barrow producing the record, the band’s original influences of the Cramps and the Birthday Party have mostly fallen away in favour of My Bloody Valentine’s tremolo-bending soundscapes and Joy Division’s monochrome gloom.
+With Portishead‘s Geoff Barrow behind the mixing desk, the band’s original psychobilly influences (Cramps, Birthday Party) have mostly fallen away in favour of My Bloody Valentine’s tremolo-bending soundscapes and The Cure’s monochrome gloom.

 “Mirror’s Image”, “Scarlet Fields” and “Primary Colours” will grab anyone jonesing for a shoegaze fix, while the Love Will Tear Us Apart-indebted “Who Can Say” is a standout pop single.
 And yet, most of the record still pales into insignificance next to “Sea Within A Sea”.
 The 8-minute album-closing epic combines Kraftwerk-ian keyboards and Can-like Krautrock into a piece de resistance that defines the entire album.